jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 #### BSD 2-Clause "Simplified" or "FreeBSD" license

  The 2 clause BSD license simply removes clause number 3 from the BSD-3 clause license to further simplify licensing.
-The main main difference is that BSD license code can be taken and made propriatery and be in complete compliance with the license.
+The main difference is that BSD license code can be taken and made propriatery and be in complete compliance with the license.
 BSD's focus is on sharing--not on rights of the users.

 <pre>
 Copyright (c) <YEAR>, <OWNER>